Salary Appeals Process

 The faculty member’s salary appeal can be submitted via email but must include the following items:

-- (2) A document that provides the rationale for the salary appeal.
-Relevant sources of evidence to substantiate the appeal and the requested salary can include: Evidence concerning the faculty member’s contributions in research, teaching, and service from the previous one or two years.
+• (2) A document that provides the rationale for the salary appeal.
+Such a rationale should be based on the faculty member’s contributions in research, teaching, and/or service from the previous one or two years.
+Where possible, it should also include salary benchmarks, using publicly available salary data from other universities or aggregate salary data provided by professional/learned societies.

 Note: Items 1 and 2 may be a single document.

-- (3) The faculty member’s curriculum vitae.
+• (3) The faculty member’s curriculum vitae.

 Step 2: Academic dean considers the salary appeal.